allr/r-instrumented/README.md

     the error count for normal assignments, the second is the error count for superassignments.

+- MallocmeasureQuantum

+    This keyword specifies the time quantum used for the values specified in the PeakMemory values.
+It should usually be 1, unless the program you ran via r-instrumented took longer than a day to complete.
+To get the actual time in seconds of a PeakMemory value, multiply its time value with the value of MallocmeasureQuantum.

+    This keyword may be missing depending on the operating system that r-instrumented is compiled for because it uses the non-standard RTLD_NEXT parameter of dlsym().

+- PeakMemory

+    The PeakMemory keyword can appear multiple times in the output.
+Taken together, all Peakmemory keywords provide a time series of the peak memory allocation of the R interpreter.

+    The measurements are taken in regular intervals by calculating the peak amount of memory that the interpreter had allocated during this interval.
+Only allocations via the malloc() family of library functions are considered, but ignoring the C stack this is currently the only source of memory allocations in the core R interpreter.
+Since the measurements are made by providing alternative versions of the library functions, they should also cover any native code loaded by packages.

+    Each PeakMemory keyword has two values.
+The first one is the time index, the second one the peak memory (in bytes) seen in the interval starting at this time index.
+Initially each time index corresponds to one second, but if the runtime of the R program exceeds 86400 time indices (one day at one-second resolution), the interval per time index will be doubled.
+The final interval size is given in the MallocmeasureQuantum keyword.

 - ArgCount

     The ArgCount keyword can appear multiple times in the